SHRADHA-YEWALE/Java-Collection-Framework/index.md

 # Collection Framework in Java

+Recently, I have started reading the Java Collection framework and I will be writing series of articles from my learnings from scratch.

 ### What is the Collection framework:
 The collection framework in java provides many interfaces and classes which gives the programmer access to prepackaged data structures as well as algorithms for manipulating them.